-Each event on this timeline is triggered by the previous action and if you’ve got everything right, it should flow easily from one thing to the next.
+Each event on this timeline is triggered by the previous action and if everything is right, it should flow easily.

-The way you approach customers, work with them, communicate with them and deal with problems will play a big part in keeping the whole process running smoothly.
+The way you approach, work and communicate with your customers and how you deal with issues that arise plays a big role in keeping the whole process running smoothly.

-How the order management process is handled will be different for each business, depending on the products and services offered and how the company operates.
+The handling of the order management process is different for each business.
+This depends on the products and services offered and how the company operates.

-In the bill to cash process, invoices should be sent out to the right people at the right time and you’ll need to communicate with clients effectively to get the payments in on time.
+Invoices should be sent out to the right people at the right time in the bill to cash process.
+Effective communication with your clients is neccesary to get the payments in on time.

-All of these steps should be seen as a chance to further build a strong client relationship, both to keep the process running smoothly and to encourage future business.
+These steps should be seen as a chance to further build strong client relationships, which in turn helps the process run smoothly and encourages future business.

 Quick tips for better relationships in O2C

 Having a great O2C system in place requires hard work and dedication.
-There’s also no easy way to build stronger customer relationships.
+There are no easy ways to build stronger customer relationships.
 It takes time.
 But here are some ideas to help you get on your way:

-- Communicate– Don’t let things go silent between you and your customers.
+- Communicate– Don’t let communication go silent between you and your customers.
 Keep them informed about each step of the process.

-- Manage information carefully– Data such as order information, customer contact details and payment information needs to be properly handled.
+- Manage information carefully– Handle data such as order information, customer contact details and payment information properly.
 This means updating details as appropriate, sharing relevant information throughout the company and using the data to generate useful reports and analysis.

 - Deal with complaints– Complaints are a sign that something in your O2C process isn’t working properly.
-They may be unpleasant to deal with, but complaints are an opportunity to make improvements in your organisation and they can actually lead to stronger customer relationships if handled appropriately.
+Although unpleasant to deal with, complaints are an opportunity to make improvements in your organisation and they can lead to stronger customer relationships if handled appropriately.